aristocrats/sikky/README.md

 ## Server testing

- A basic server testing solution with Mocha + Rollup is integrated.
+Server testing is done with Mocha + Chai, and is also integrated with the `VSCode`.

-## Async/await

-Async/await are only supported for `TS 2.0` with target set to `ES6` or `ES2015`.
-The TypeScript compiler only support transpilling async / await down to ES2015, and then the Microsoft team recommend Babel for ES5 bundling.
-This is out of the scope for this boilerplate.